 - A Degree, normally a minimum of a 2:2 (or equivalent)

-- Current employment in an appropriate role in advanced practice such cardiac, emergency, critical or primary care for at least six months prior to commencing the course
+- Current employment in an appropriate role in health care for at least six months prior to commencing the course

 Months of entry